ghostdogpr/caliban/vuepress/docs/docs/schema.md

 - `@GQLDeprecated("reason")` allows deprecating a field or an enum value.
 - `@GQLInterface` to force a sealed trait generating an interface instead of a union.
 - `@GQLDirective(directive: Directive)` to add a directive to a field or type.
+- `@GQLValueType` forces a type to behave as a value type for derivation.
+Meaning that caliban will ignore the outer type and take the first case class parameter as the real type.

 ## Java 8 Time types